torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 3. Check all metadata of every file in the filesystem.
    Each metadata structure is also scheduled as a separate scrub item.
-   If repairs are needed and ``xfs_scrub`` is permitted to perform repairs, and there were no problems detected during phase 2, then those scrub items are repaired immediately.
+   If repairs are needed and ``xfs_scrub`` is permitted to perform repairs, and there were anal problems detected during phase 2, then those scrub items are repaired immediately.
    Optimizations, deferred repairs, and unsuccessful repairs are deferred to phase 4.